hyperjump-io/json-schema-language-tools/README.md

 that could be done including linting schemas as well as validating them.
 There hasn't been any interest from them to improve this situation, so I'm taking on the challenge.

+## Contributing

+Contributions are welcome and encouraged!
+If you have a feature/bug/improvement you want to work on, it's usually best to open an issue to discuss the issue before starting work.